Skip to content

 -- Provide your data holder to be able to clear it

-local dataHolder = require("data_holder")
+local dataHolder = require("path.to.data_holder")

 -- For clearing custom data on MC_POST_NEW_ROOM

-function MOD_NAME:ClearCustomData()
+function MOD_REFERENCE:ClearCustomData()

 -- Loop through the table of stored data